MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 2. Enter the output string copied from above into the **Permissions identifier** field of the environment configuration step for Microsoft Dataverse.

 :::image type="content" source="media/dataverse-enable-datasharing-BYODL.png" alt-text="Configuration options to enable data sharing from your own Azure Data Lake Storage with Microsoft Dataverse.":::

-Customer Insights does not support the following data sharing scenarios:

-- If you enable data sharing with Dataverse, you won't be able to [create predicted or missing values in an entity](predictions.md).
-- If you enable data sharing with Dataverse, you won't be able to view any optional PowerBI Embedded reports in your Customer Insights environment.

 ### Remove an existing connection to a Dataverse environment